open-telemetry/opentelemetry.io/content/en/blog/2024/otel-arrow-production/index.md

 applications producing telemetry into a deployment of gateway collectors using the OpenTelemetry standard OTLP over gRPC, with round-robin load balancing.
-The gateway collectors apply a variety of processors, including the concurrent batch processor described above, followed by the OTel-Arrow Exporter.
+The gateway collectors apply a variety of processors, including the concurrent batch processor described above, followed by the OTel-Arrow exporter.

 ![A pool of gateway collectors sends to a load balancer, then to a backend service.](./setup.png)

-On the other side of the bridge, a pool of Envoy load balancers distributes the streams across a pool of Collectors running the OTel-Arrow Receiver, after terminating TLS.
+On the other side of the bridge, a pool of Envoy load balancers distributes the streams across a pool of Collectors running the OTel-Arrow receiver, after terminating TLS.
 We use a round-robin configuration for Envoy, because we found it performs better than the least-loaded policy for balancing long-lived streams.
-We configure both Envoy and the OTel-Arrow Receiver’s HTTP/2 max_concurrent_streams setting to 1 to improve load balance.
+We configure both Envoy and the OTel-Arrow receiver’s HTTP/2 max_concurrent_streams setting to 1 to improve load balance.

 The pipeline is fully synchronous, with the originating OTel SDKs and all the